Cornerback24/Blender-NLA-Midi-Copier/README.md

 #### Copy to Instrument
 * Note
   * The note to copy the action to.
-(If the search field is blank, this field is automatically updated when the note selected in the NLA midi panel is changed.)
+(This field is automatically updated when the note selected in the NLA midi panel is changed.)
 This property is not used when Copy along path is selected.
-* Search
-  * Search for a note by note name or midi pitch number.
 * Copy to Instrument
   * If selected, copies the action defined in the NLA Midi panel to the selected instrument.
 If not selected, generates action strips for the selected note.
 * Instrument